SFTtech/openage-data-3dmodels/README.md

 Contributing
 ============

-Guides for creation of assets can be found [in our documentation](https://github.com/SFTtech/openage-modding).
+Guides for submitting assets can be found [in our documentation](doc/README.md).

+Guides and tips for creating assets are in the [openage-modding repository](https://github.com/SFTtech/openage-modding).

 Contact